dalpaka/inpkg.h/README.md

 git clone https://github.com/dalpaka/clrflow.h
 ```

-And add the public/include directory to your include path.
-(I already have Windows and Linux vscode c/cpp configs in the '.vscode' folder)
+And add the src/include/clrflow directory to your include path which is ```C:\MinGW\include``` for Windows and ```/usr/include``` for Linux.
+(I already have Windows and Linux VSCode C/C++ configs in the '.vscode' folder if you're using VSCode)

+Clrflow is a header-only library which means you wont need dll's or .lib files.

 ## Important notice